larastrokach/toDoList/README.md

 * Mark task as completed / uncompleted
 * Delete all tasks

-## Technologies used:
+## Technologies used
 * HTML
 * CSS
 * JavaScript
 * React

+## Demo
+You can try out the live demo of the project (https://todooooooooolist.netlify.app).

 ## Instalation
-1. Clone thr repository: git clone (https://github.com/larastrokach/toDoList.git)
+1. Clone the repository: git clone https://github.com/larastrokach/toDoList.git
 2. Navigate to the project directly: cd toDoList
-3. Open the index.html file in a web browser to view the
+3. Open the index.html file in a web browser to view the web application